Export WooCommerce Orders Migration

 Step 2: Choose Order as Post Type for Export

-The Order Import Export plugin lets you export different types of posts, such as orders and coupons.
+The Order Import Export plugin lets you export various post types, including orders and coupons.
 Since we are exporting orders,

 Step 3: Choose an Export Method